Fudan-iGEM/2023-wiki/docs/src/notebook.md

 <p><small style="color: gray">📅 Date: Sep.12th<br>👤 Participants: Qingying Yang, Yijun Wang</small></p>

-Graduating from the University of Pennsylvania, America, **Dr. Mingjun Zhang** is an expert in **biological philosophy and environmental ethics** and is now interested in evolutionary game theory.
+Graduating from the University of Pennsylvania, America, **Dr. Mingjun Zhang** is an expert in **biological philosophy and environmental ethics** and is working on evolutionary game theory.
 He considered our project as a relatively positive action for the benefit of all mankind.
 He argued that it was our duty to explore and understand the planet we want to transform as much as possible.
 Although there is little chance of life existing on Mars, our team should be responsible for the entire universe as well as human civilization.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/zmj.jpg"